apason/ttk-15/README.md

  * Speed.
 Because ttk-15 is written in C it is much faster than original titokone
  * text mode.
 It is possible to run ttk-15 without any graphical elements, so it can be used without X11.
 In that way computation is much faster.
  * ncurses debugger.
-As titokone includes spring? based user interface, the ttk-15 has ncurses based debugger.
+As titokone includes swing? based user interface, the ttk-15 has ncurses based debugger.
 It is easy and intuitive to use and it can show data in decimal, hexadecimal or binary format.
  * Few new flags to state register: halt flag (for power of the processor)